bartificer/programming-by-stealth/docs/pbs56.md

 </figure>
 ```

-You may not want your figure to float, instead, you might want to centre it within the page, this can be done too, but there’s a subtly you’ll need to remember.
+You may not want your figure to float.
+Instead, you might want to centre it within the page.
+This can be done too, but there’s a subtlety you’ll need to remember.

-Let’s start by giving the components that make up our second figure (the map) the standard Bootstrap classes for figures (`figure`, `figure-img` & `figure-caption`).
+Let’s start by giving the components that make up our second figure (the map) the standard Bootstrap classes for figures (`figure`, `figure-img`, & `figure-caption`).
 We should also make the image responsive by giving it the class `img-fluid`, and centre the text within the caption by giving it the Bootstrap utility class `text-center`.
 This will format the caption nicely, but it won’t centre the figure:

 ```html
 <figure class="figure">